treból = shamrock,

-Mixed command.
+Mixed calls.
 For example “toma electrica y dame grande”.
-Here we start toma electrica in the pequeña, and change partners in the grande.
+Here we start “toma electrica” in the pequeña, and change partners in the grande.

-The concept of “Soulmates” from Rueda llanta exists in Rueda trébol in a “Manage a Trois” fashion.
-After a Grande partner change:
+The concept of soulmates from rueda llanta exists in rueda trébol in a “Manage a Trois” fashion.

-Use of team names allows separate commands for the inner and outer grandes, by refering to the two “teams” – Cantantes and Oyentes.
+Use of team names allows separate calls for the inner and outer grandes, by refering to the two “teams” – cantantes and oyentes.

 After the initial transition to rueda trébol, the definition of cantantes and oyentes changes slightly: